beam4/buildchurchsite/mission.md

 The remote work is in the center to evalue our success, how to build a competitive organazition is a big challenge.

-Keep in mind, we are not a sales company, selling our solutions to whom bid most, our customers' success reprsente our job doing good, that is the metric.
+Keep in mind, we are not a sales company, selling our solutions to whom bid most, our customers' success reprsent our job doing good, that is the metric.